Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Federated Learning

-\textbf{Statistical learning setup.} We now assume that each client’s training set is a sample drawn from an underlying data-generating distribution.
-The parameter vector $\theta_k\in\mathbb{R}^D$ learned by client $k$ (usually, obtained by minimizing its local empirical risk) thus becomes a \emph{random variable}.
+We now assume that each client’s training set is a sample drawn from an underlying data-generating distribution.
+The parameter vector $\theta_k\in\mathbb{R}^D$ learned by client $k$ (typically, obtained by minimizing its local empirical risk) thus becomes a random variable.
 Consequently, the vector $\theta_k(t)$ produced by client $k$ in communication round $t$ is a realization of that random variable, which the server then incorporates into the global aggregation.
-We define the random vector $\theta^d = (\theta_1^d,\dots,\theta_K^d)^\top \in \mathbb{R}^K$ whose entries are the $d$-th components of the clients’ parameter vectors, denoting its mean by $\bar{\theta}^d = \mathbb{E}\bigl(\theta^d\bigr)$ and its covariance matrix by $C^d = \cov \bigl(\theta^d\bigr) \in \mathbb{R}^{K\times K}.$ Entries of $C^d$ quantify client \emph{heterogeneity} for the $d$-th model parameter: its diagonal elements capture the variance across clients, and the off-diagonal entries measure pairwise similarity between clients’ values.
-Without loss of generality, we will assume that $C^d$ is an invertible matrix.
-By Equation~\eqref{eq:global_model}, the components of the global model are scalar random variables $\theta_{gl}^d = \alpha^{\top}\theta^d$.
+We define the random vector $\theta^d = (\theta_1^d,\dots,\theta_K^d)^\top \in \mathbb{R}^K$, whose entries are the $d$-th components of the clients’ parameter vectors, with the mean $\bar{\theta}^d = \mathbb{E}\bigl(\theta^d\bigr)$ and the symmetric covariance matrix $C^d = \cov \bigl(\theta^d\bigr) \in \mathbb{R}^{K\times K}.$ The entries of $C^d$ quantify client heterogeneity for the $d$-th model parameter: its diagonal elements capture the variance across clients, while the off-diagonal entries measure pairwise similarity between clients’ values.
+Consistent with the aggregation logic of the estimators at communication round $t$ in \eqref{eq:global_model}, it is natural to define each global model components as a scalar random variable corresponding convex combination of the local model random variables $d$-components, i.e., $\theta_{gl}^d = \alpha^{\top}\theta^d$.
+We make a standard assumption on the covariance matrix that will be useful in the subsequent analysis and is not restrictive since the diagonal elements refers to clients' variance. \begin{assumption} The matrix $C^d$ has positive diagonal elements, i.e., $C^d_{kk}>0$ for every $k$. \end{assumption}